SharinaS/Cloud-Engineering-Fundamentals/databases.md

 ### Storage Amount

 Upon sign-up, you'll get 25 GB in the first 12 months under the Free Tier.

+### Make It Even Faster

+Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache that can reduce Amazon DynamoDB response times from milliseconds to **microseconds**, even at millions of requests per second.

 ### DynamoDB has two types of reads